mono/website/docs/gui/gtksharp/new-in-version-2x.md

 Use the Gnome.Vfs namespace in the new gnome-vfs-sharp.dll assembly for virtual file system operations.

-See the API here: [Gnome.Vfs](http://monodoc/N:Gnome.Vfs).
+See the API here: [Gnome.Vfs](http://docs.go-mono.com/index.aspx?link=N:Gnome.Vfs).

 #### Gnome.PanelApplet

 Use the PanelApplet object now exposed by gnome-sharp.dll to implement new Panel applets.

-See the API here: [http:/monodoc/T:Gnome.PanelApplet Gnome.PanelApplet].
+See the API here: [Gnome.PanelApplet](http://docs.go-mono.com/index.aspx?link=T:Gnome.PanelApplet).

 A full sample can be seen [here](http://anonsvn.mono-project.com/viewvc/trunk/gnome-sharp/sample/panelapplet/).